 At Bisley we focus on delivering an education to our children that focuses on the whole child.
 We educate the head, the hand and the heart; not just the head.
 Our aim is for our curriculum to be irresistible, ready for life and all inclusive.

 We believe that learning is a change in the long term memory and the ability to transfer the new knowledge to different contexts.
-In order to ensure that our instruction has the most impact we use 'Principles of Instruction' by Barak Rosenshine as our preferred model of teaching.

 We have a relentless and unfaltering focus on the basic skills in reading, writing and maths.
 This combined with a drive on developing wider vocabulary ensures that our children can access learning across our broader curriculum and be successful.

 At Bisley we appreciate the importance of subjects such as the arts and sport.
 We understand the huge benefit that these subjects can have for a child’s self –esteem and well-being.
 Consequently, all children receive high quality PE and sport each week as well as being encouraged to take part in other sporting opportunities.
 As well as following the music curriculum in class we have an ever increasing number of peripatetic music teachers that give lessons on a weekly basis.

 In this ever changing world we know that our children will be applying for jobs that have not even been invented yet.
 Therefore, we are passionate about giving them the skills to think, problem solve and develop their resilience.
 We do this in the classroom and this is enhanced with our Learning Beyond the Classroom sessions, Forest School and our residential programme.

 Journey and next steps